When is CNY celebrated?

-Marking the turn of the lunar year, Chinese New Year has been celebrated for centuries in China.
-Also known as the Spring Festival and the Lunar New Year, this colourful celebration starts on the last day of the last month in the Chinese lunar calendar, and ends on the 15th day of the first month with the spectacular Lantern Festival.
+Marking the turn of the lunar year, CNY has been celebrated for centuries in China.
+Also known as Spring Festival and Lunar New Year around the world, this colourful celebration starts on the last day of the last month in the Chinese lunar calendar and ends on the 15th day of the first month with the spectacular Lantern Festival.

-Traditionally, every family would clean their house in the build-up to Chinese New Year to ward off any bad luck from the current year, and to make room for good luck in the coming year.
+Traditionally, every family would clean their house in the build-up to CNY to ward off any bad luck from the current year, and to make room for good luck in the coming year.
 Openings such as doors or windows would be given a makeover with red paper decorations to bring in good fortune, happiness, wealth and longevity.

-Chinese New Year is celebrated across the globe, with the nature of the celebrations varying depending on the location.
-But whether you’re on China’s mainland, in other Asian territories such as Singapore and Thailand, or in Chinatown neighbourhoods in major cities, such as London, you’ll be sure to have a good time with firecrackers, lion dances and festive food.
+CNY is celebrated across the globe, with the nature of the celebrations varying depending on the location.
+But whether you’re on China’s mainland, in other Asian territories such as Singapore and Thailand, or in Chinatown neighbourhoods in major cities, such as London, you’ll be sure to have a good time with firecrackers, lion dances and festive food over Lunar New Year.

-Chinese New Year celebrations in London include the colourful Chinese New Year parade, lion dances through Chinatown and a spectacular stage show in Trafalgar Square.
-Find out more about the annual celebrations and take a look at our top tips to make the most of the event.
+Having grown across the West End, the Chinese New Year celebrations in London include the colourful Chinese New Year parade, lion dances through Chinatown and a spectacular stage show in Trafalgar Square.

 For any sponsor or media enquiries for Chinese New Year 2022, contact the London Chinatown Chinese Association.